mactjaap/mini_browser/README.md

 - Built on **BadgeVMS**, **SDL**, and **libcurl**.
 - Font: custom **5×7 ASCII bitmap**.
 - Developed for the WHY2025 badge community.
+- Lots of copy and paste example code .... but it seems to work.